killme2008/clj.monitor/README.md

 * (console): write alert messages to console
 * (log):  write alert messages to log using tools.logging.

-You can install your now alert function by `clj.monitor.alerts/install-alert-fn`:
+You can install your own alert function by `clj.monitor.alerts/install-alert-fn`:

     	  (use '[clj.monitor.alerts :only [install-alert-fn]])
           (install-alert-fn :name (fn [rt & args] (println rt)))